ChrisMolanus/mab_simulator/README.md

 streamlit run app.py
 ```
 ![Dashboard screen shot](images/dashboard_screenshot.png)

+Or you can try it out  here: [Hosted App](https://share.streamlit.io/chrismolanus/mab_simulator/app.py)

 # Making your own Policy
 First create a new package folder in the root of the repository.